GitHub Actions: Understanding the Push and Pull Request Triggers

 and branches-ignore

-filters apply based on the target branch (also called the base branch)—where the changes are intended to go, NOT where they’re coming from.
+filters apply to the target branch (also called the base branch) - where the changes are going - not where they’re coming from.

 on: